 Next morning, when I saw I wasn’t scheduled on the big board, I looked for my instructor.
 “Lt.
 Worthy, sir, what’s cooking?
 I don’t have an assignment listed for today’s training.”

 Glancing up from his clipboard, he mumbled, “Oh, yah, Kenny, today you’ll be flying with Major Johnson.”

 “Yes sir.”
 I responded, confused.
 “I thought the training syllabus said we needed three P-47 solos before we flew formation.”

 “The boss wants to fly with you.”
 This time Worthy didn’t look up.

 My first reaction was excitement.
 Major Johnson was not just the squadron commander.
 In this fast war, he already had over 100 missions in the European theater and became an ace in a single day when he intercepted Junker JU-52 transports evacuating Rommel’s Afrika Korps from North Africa.

-Then it dawned on me, this was a test.
-It could be my last P-47 flight.
+Then it dawned on me—I was being tested.
+This could be my last flight.